robinmattern/AIDocs_test1-robin/README.md

     </details>

- 2. Run a model in s12_search-web-app from the AIDocs_testR directory.
+ 2. Run a model in s12_search-web-app from it's folder.
+    This app will search the Internet for web pages or documents that we can ask questions of.

     <details><summary><code>cd ../s12_*</code></summary></details>
     <details><summary><code>ait s12 t011</code></summary>